eslint/eslint/docs/src/extend/custom-rules.md

 While comments are not technically part of the AST, ESLint provides a few ways for rules to access them:

-#### sourceCode.getAllComments()

-This method returns an array of all the comments found in the program.
+* `sourceCode.getAllComments()`: Return an array of all the comments found in the program.
 This is useful for rules that need to check all comments regardless of location.

-#### sourceCode.getCommentsBefore(), sourceCode.getCommentsAfter(), and sourceCode.getCommentsInside()
+* `sourceCode.getCommentsBefore()`: Return an array of comments that appear directly before nodes.
+* `sourceCode.getCommentsAfter()`: Return an array of comments that appear directly after nodes.

-These methods return an array of comments that appear directly before, directly after, and inside nodes, respectively.
-They are useful for rules that need to check comments in relation to a given node or token.
+* `sourceCode.getCommentsInside()` Return an array of comments that appear inside nodes.

+`sourceCode.getCommentsBefore()`, `sourceCode.getCommentsAfter()`, and `sourceCode.getCommentsInside()` are useful for rules that need to check comments in relation to a given node or token.

-Keep in mind that the results of this method are calculated on demand.
+Keep in mind that the results of these methods are calculated on demand.

-#### Token traversal methods

-Finally, comments can be accessed through many of `sourceCode`'s methods using the `includeComments` option.
+You can also access comments through many of `sourceCode`'s methods using the `includeComments` option.

-TODO: see if can link to above

 ### Options Schemas